MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/registration.rst

 This is just a `MATLAB structured array <https://www.mathworks.com/help/matlab/ref/struct.html>`_ that expects specific values.
 NoRMCorre provides the algorithm for registration and dictates the values in that struct.

-There is an example parameters struct at the root of this repository, :scpt:`https://github.com/MillerBrainObservatory/LBM-CaImAn-MATLAB/blob/master/demo_CNMF_params.m`.
+There is an example parameters struct at the root of this project (`Github <https://github.com/MillerBrainObservatory/LBM-CaImAn-MATLAB/blob/master/demo_CNMF_params.m>`_).

 .. warning::